NewbieSaibot/waybar-glass/README.md

 killall waybar
 waybar &
 ```
-4. Make sure to change your city in config.jsonc (for weather)
+4. Make sure to change your city in config.jsonc (for weather) and other changes

 Enjoy your theme!